GeekBeacon/geekbeacon-docs/docs/community/charter.md

 ### 1.2 Sub Entity Governance Bodies:

-Although GIG Leader and GIG Co-Leaders do not have a voting right in the Geek Beacon track.
+Although GIG Leader and GIG Co-Leaders do not have a voting right in the GeekBeacon track.
 The vision that is passed on from the group lead can be executed at the discretion of the Project Leaders and volunteers on the project.
 How decisions are made within the particular project is up to the project lead/co-leader.

 It is within the realm of possibilities to have a voting hierarchy within a large enough project to decide on implementation details or direction of said project.
-As such Geek Beacon non-voting parties can have a say on how the particular track they are involved in further develops and grows.
+As such GeekBeacon non-voting parties can have a say on how the particular track they are involved in further develops and grows.

 Example:  Discord can have its own hierarchy and system of decision making at the discretion of the project lead.
-They have full autonomy on how to run his project short of the decisions made that conflict with the decisions of the group lead or geek beacon at large.
+They have full autonomy on how to run his project short of the decisions made that conflict with the decisions of the group lead or GeekBeacon at large.

 ## 2. Structure of Government